Published by : Bipin BaloniPublished on: August 31, 2021

 |

-We are not only born with physical, physiological, and psychological traits, and their practices.
+We are not only born with physical, physiological, and psychological traits, but also with their practices.
 The beautiful sloka is expressing this by saying that animals and human beings are born with these instinctive natures, but what makes the human evolve from the animal being/limited nature to the higher being?

 Woman practicing yoga during Yoga Teacher Training Course (YTTC)